Learn why democratic leadership is the most desirable leadership style

 It prioritises different points of view

 Democratic leadership makes a point of bringing different viewpoints to the table.
-This leverages the diversity of the team and gives a platform to minority voices.
+This leverages the team's diversity and gives a platform to minority voices.
 While not every point of view can be actioned, every point of view can be heard and valued.

 It creates efficient problem solving